 Some Thai security service personnel believe that the lethal attack that occurred on Tuesday night and into the early hours of Wednesday on a security checkpoint in Yala provinces may have been the work of the Barusi Revolusi Nasional, a shadowy group that seeks to establish an independent Ismalist state in the southern provinces centred on Pattani.

 On Friday, authorities arrested a suspect connected with the attack who was found wearing black army fatigues and carrying ammunition which Thai security services have been able to link to a number of insurgent attacks including the elaborate robbery of a gold shop in the Na Thawi district of Songkhla province in which at one stage, it was claimed ฿85 million in gold was stolen.
 Later police reports suggested, however, a lower figure.

-Proceeds from the heist believed to have been taken into Kedah state in Malaysia
+Proceeds from the heist believed to have been taken into Kedaj state in Malaysia by insurgents

 The heist was later attributed to key players in the southern insurgency and it was understood that the haul and proceeds from it were taken south through the Malaysian border into Kedah state.

-Security forces have identified key insurgency leaders associated with the lethal attack
+Security forces have identified key insurgency leaders associated with the deadly attack

-Security officers have identified two key insurgency leaders who they believe to be associated with the attack.
-There are Hubaidila Romueli who is reported to be a leader of insurgents active in the Yaha and Kabang districts of Yala and a man named as Amat Tunenga in the Meuang district where the attack was carried out earlier in the week.
+Security officers have identified two key insurgency leaders who they believe to associated with the attack.
+They are Hubaidila Romueli who is reported to be a leader of insurgents active in the Yala and Kabang districts of Pattani and a man named as Amat Tunenga in the Mueang district itself where the attack was carried out early in the week.